Help Solve Today’s Challenges by Investing in Impact Organizations

 - Initial investment period of 7 years, up to 2 years to deploy, and 5 year investment period

-- Redemption available at end of the initial term or ongoing investment
+- Choice of redemption at end of initial term or ongoing investment

 Impact Investment Landscape